 Because the P3 assumes most fiduciary responsibilities, employers are not subject to the same level of liability.
 However, to be sure the plan is problem-free, it's important to choose a P3 that will maintain professional standards such as acting in the best interests of the participants, meeting plan deadlines, and carrying out general duties.

-In order to offset startup costs, the SECURE Act provides that eligible employers may be able to receive up to $5,000 in tax credits annually, with an additional $500 tax credit available for using automatic enrollment in the plan, for the first three years that the plan is effective.
+To offset startup costs, the SECURE Act provides that eligible employers may be able to receive up to $5,000 in tax credits annually, with an additional $500 tax credit available for using automatic enrollment in the plan, for the first three years that the plan is effective.
 While this can apply to any new 401(k), it is particularly powerful when applied to the already economical PEP.

-Your employees will like the plan too.
+Your employees will like the plan too

 Last but not least, the reason you're doing this in the first place — your employees.
 In the age of COVID-19, employees may need stability in uncertain times and to feel that their future is secure.
 As their employer, you can help provide them with peace of mind by making a high-quality retirement plan like the popular 401(k) more accessible and easy to afford.